 If you want to prevent product failure, you have to come up with the best solutions possible to the pain points you found earlier.
 Here are a few steps you can use while brainstorming to create that creative mood:

 - Do it together.
 More people will have more ideas.

-- First tell the problem, then let everyone think on their own.
+- First, tell the problem, then let everyone think on their own.
 Brainstorming is a joint effort, but you need to give everyone time to come up with ideas, otherwise only the loudest person will talk.

 - Force everyone to come up with many wild ideas within a short timeframe.
-Use the crazy 8: fold a paper three times, so you will get eight areas with the same size.
+Use the crazy 8: fold a paper three times, so you will get eight areas of the same size.
 Tell everyone they have to sketch up eight ideas in 10 minutes.
 This will help them to get in the mood of quickly generating ideas.

 - Share your ideas and tell each other what you like in theirs.

 - Do another round, so everyone can build on the ideas they heard from others.

 4. Test and modify your solutions, because they suck